-Alcaraz comes through tricky test on Queen's debut
+Murray won't 'overreact' to chastening Queen's defeat

 While Alcaraz has already won a Grand Slam title, topped the world rankings and been one of the dominant players on the ATP Tour this year, the Spaniard is still inexperienced on grass courts.

-The US Open champion and recent French Open semi-finalist had only ever played at Wimbledon in 2021 and 2022 before facing Rinderknech, who was a late replacement for the injured Arthur Fils.
+The US Open champion and recent French Open semi-finalist is playing only the third grass-court event of his senior career.

+He had only ever played at Wimbledon in 2021 and 2022 before facing Rinderknech, who was a late replacement for the injured Arthur Fils.

 Before his opening match at Queen's Alcaraz spoke about needing to improve his movement on the surface, but also believed his all-round game - aggression from the baseline, complemented by deft hand skills at the net - could lead to success in London this summer.